Daniel Tjernström

 Leif Daniel Tjernström (born 19 February 1974) is a Swedish former professional footballer who played as a midfielder.
 He is best remembered for his time with AIK which he represented between 1999 and 2013 and played 395 games for.
 A full international between 1997 and 1999, he won five caps for the Sweden national team.

 Club career

 Early career

 Tjernström started his footballing career at Bråtens IK before spending three seasons in Division 2 Västra with KB Karlskoga.
-In 1993 he signed for Degerfors IF with which he won the 1992–93 Svenska Cupen and spent three Allsvenskan seasons with.
+In 1993 he signed for Degerfors IF, spending three Alssvenskan seasons with the club and winning the 1992–93 Svenska Cupen.
 In 1996, he was signed by Örebro SK and represented them for three seasons.

 AIK

 He signed with AIK in 1999, and played in the group stage of the 1999–2000 UEFA Champions League against FC Barcelona, Arsenal FC, and Fiorentina.
 He helped the team win the 1998–1999 Svenska Cupen, and served as the team captain when AIK won the 2009 Allsvenskan and 2009 Svenska Cupen.
 He scored the game-winning goal against IFK Göteborg in November 2009 when AIK secured their first Allsvenskan title in nine years.
 He made his last appearance for AIK during the 2013 Allsvenskan season in a 2–1 win against Elfsborg, which was his 395th competitive game for the club.